edwinciw/Monopoly-Simulation/README.md

 # Monopoly-Simulation

-This project aims to simulate a Monopoly tournament using SQL.
+This project aims to simulate a Monopoly tournament using MySQL.
 The board the game uses is based on Manchester, United Kingdom, which is shown below.
 The game has 4 players: Jane, Norman, Mary, and Bill.
 It uses a 6-sided die to make moves, and each square has different **landing effects**:

 <p align="center">
   <img src="monopoly.jpg"/>